 Day 4: Ullapool to Torridon

-Continue from Corrieshalloch on the A832 out around the coast.
-If you want to visit a beautiful and fairly deserted white sand beach, a detour to Mellon Udrigle beach is a great option, after which you’ll come to the village of Aultbea where there is a nice memorial to the wartime convoys.
-You’ll find this in a small park just north of the village.
+Continue on the A832 around the coast.
+A detour to Mellon Udrigle beach is worth it for a quiet stretch of white sand, after which you reach the village of Aultbea with its memorial to the wartime Arctic convoys, in a small park just north of the village.

-If you have an interest in WW2 relics, a detour up to the Cove Light Anti-Aircraft battery from Poolewe is a good option.
-This is around 20 minutes drive each way.
-The coastal battery was built in 1941 to provide anti-air defences to the coastline here.
-Whilst it was manned throughout the war, it never saw action.
+If you have an interest in WW2 relics, a detour up to the Cove Light Anti-Aircraft Battery from Poolewe is about 20 minutes each way.
+Built in 1941 to defend the coastline, it was manned throughout the war but never saw action.

-Finally, you arrive in Torridon, where we suggest you spend the night.
-You can also carry on to Locharron or Applecross, where there are further lodging options.
+Finally you arrive in Torridon, your base for the night.
+You can also push on to Lochcarron or Applecross for more lodging options.

 Day 5: Torridon to Inverness